ruoyann/tp/docs/UserGuide.md

 Click on the groups to view clear, step-by-step usage instructions!

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
 To get the expected outputs we stated in this guide, please use the app's default data.
-Also, please enter the inputs by following the sample inputs provided in the features section sequentially.
+Also, please enter the inputs by following the sample inputs provided in the features section sequentially (except for the `clear` command).
 </div>